yashxlogseq/yash/pages/internship_-_task_5.md

 ## limited financial resources and a frugal attitude toward spending on healthcare
 ### This is something that is required for medtech.
 ## an underdeveloped medical infrastructure and workforce, which affects the adoption and use of new technology
-### YOU can come up with the best software but, given the current infrastructure there is limited scope for its application.
-YOU may have
+### YOU can come up with the best software but, given the current infrastructure, there is limited scope for its application.
+YOU may have [[Market appropriate innvoation]], but the market itself has not adapted to adopt that technology.
+Going back to the microscopic invention example, that it is inapt.
+There was a lack of technological advancement at that time to actually build a microscope to study diseases.
+Though it was a [[Market appropriate innvoation]], the medical field in the time of the black death was inept at applying the invention to the current scenario.
+## First, they should reexamine their commercial models and channels.
+Successful companies will have to build a range of go-to-market models that cater to patients with diverse needs and account for varying levels of healthcare awareness.
+### This once again connects to the fact of [[Patients are turning to digital channels]] and is something that [[Zenyum]] does so well with its online integration.
+Another example would be that of money transfer.
+Though out of context, financial transfer, stocks etc. have "reexamined their commercial models" to suite the times better.
+The medicine field has seen stuff like this.
+The example for this would be that of
 ## [WorldRemit](https://www.worldremit.com) idea from [Deloitte](https://www2.deloitte.com/gr/en/pages/technology-media-and-telecommunications/articles/fastest-growing-tech-companies-emea.html)
 ##
 ## Moreover, rise in payment automation and digitalization is expected to create growth opportunities for market over the forecast period.